TCGInc/gsachallenge/README_New.md

 that the desired end goal was a web-based responsive-design single page application that permitted free-text search, location-based search, and navigation of FDA enforcement data.
 This led to the following selection of component technologies (the licenses are listed after their names):

- * Node.js (MIT License) - back-end environment - Node.js
+ * Node.js (MIT License) - back-end environment - Allows us to
-   allows us to simplify our development environment by using the same language, JavaScript, across the full application stack.
+   simplify our development environment by using the same language, JavaScript, across the full application stack.
 As a foundational technology it addresses all three of the factors through its use at 18F and our familiarity with it.

- * Express (MIT License) - node.js web application framework - We use
+ * Express (MIT License) - node.js web application framework -
-   Express to provide the HTTP application requests and develop REST services for data and search requests from the single-page application.
+   Provides the HTTP application requests and REST service infrastructure for data and search requests from the single-page application.

- * AngularJS (MIT License) - data binding (model-view) - Within our single-page application, we rely on AngularJS to automatically update our interactive widgets based upon retrieved data.
+ * AngularJS (MIT License) - data binding (model-view) - Automatically updates our interactive widgets based upon retrieved data.

  * PostgreSQL (PostgreSQL License - OSI Approved) - relational
-   database - We use PostgreSQL for its flexibility, providing both traditional relational database and JSON object storage.
+   database - Provides both traditional relational database and JSON object storage.
 In addition, we rely upon its built-in free text searching to quickly slice through the FDA data.

- * jQuery Datatables (MIT License) - Interactive table widget - By itself, jQuery provides general DOM and CSS manipulation.
+ * jQuery Datatables (MIT License) - Interactive table widget - jQuery provides general DOM and CSS manipulation.
 The Datatables plugin creates a highly polished and interactive table for information display, sorting, and paging.

- * Font Awesome (MIT License) - vector icons and font framework - This framework simlifies the iconography used in our single-page application.
+ * Font Awesome (MIT License) - vector icons and font framework - Simplifies the iconography used in our single-page application.

- * Bootstrap (MIT License) - responsive layout - We use Bootstrap to allows us to reformat the page structure and individual widgets to support a variety of mobile and desktop configurations.
+ * Bootstrap (MIT License) - responsive layout - We use Bootstrap to reformat the page structure and individual widgets to support a variety of mobile and desktop configurations.

- * App.js (MIT License) - web widgets - App.js provides us a number of
+ * App.js (MIT License) - web widgets - Provides us a number of
    widgets (such as a date-picker) that behave like mobile native elements.